susam/inwee/README.md

 InWee is a single-file executable script: [`inwee`][DOWNLOAD].

-Copy it to a directory specified in the PATH environment variable and make it executable: `chmod u+x vimer`.
+Copy it to a directory specified in the PATH environment variable and make it executable: `chmod u+x inwee`.
 In many Linux systems, `/usr/local/bin` or `~/bin` is a good location to copy this script to.

 InWee may be invoked directly from the shell using the `inwee` command